What to Wear in Italy to Look Like a Local

-Curious to see what your butt looks like in bright red skin tight jeans?
+Curious to see what your butt looks like in bright red skin-tight jeans?
 Wear them to the Colosseum.
-Thinking about a t-shirt with 2-foot tall reflective gold letters that says “Ciao” in cursive?
+Thinking about a t-shirt with two-foot tall reflective gold letters that says “Ciao” in cursive?
 Heck yeah, buddy.
 They sell ’em everywhere.

 Not sure if you’re bringing too much?
 Lay out all of the clothes you’re thinking of packing.
 Does everything do together?
 Can you mix and match most pieces for multiple looks?
 Remove items that only go with one other piece and sub in a couple of do-everything basics like stylish travel pants and merino shirts to handle most of your day-to-day looks.

 Remember, the key to Italian fashion isn’t looking like you just stepped off the runway, it’s about looking as good as that old man walking to the corner or the impossibly chic barista making your coffee.
 If you look like them, you’re doing great.

 - Outlier Ultrafine merino wool t-shirt ($110)

 - Wool & Prince merino wool pocket t-shirt ($68)